 Below, we’ll run through our anytime touchdown scorer predictions and best bets, then outline a strategy guide to help you become a profitable bettor when it comes to anytime TD scorer props.

-Anytime TD Scorer Predictions: Week 16 Main Slate
+Anytime TD Scorer Predictions: Super Bowl

 Here’s a quick rundown of some of our favorite anytime touchdown markets.